FAQ

 - Are you looking for a career with multiple opportunities for advancement—not just one?

 If this sounds like you, our profession could be a great fit.
 Check out the American Association of Respiratory Care (AARC) website.
-While you’re there, be sure to watch the video clip called “Life and Breath” to take a good look at RTs on the job!
+While you’re there, be sure to watch the video clip called “Life and Breath” to take a good look at RTs on the job.

 What do RTs do?

-Where RTs work?
+Where do RTs work?

 - In hospitals right at the bedside, along with doctors and nurses in the ICU, ED, OR, NICU, and PICU